dimajix/flowman/docs/spec/relation/hiveView.md

 You can either specify a [mapping](../mapping/index.md) as the source of the Hive view.
 Flowman will then create an SQL which is equivalent to the logic contained in the mapping.
 This only works if all (direct and indirect) sources of the mapping also refer to Hive relations like views or tables.
-Also note that the process of transforming a data flow into an SQL is non trivial, and therefore not all kinds of operation sequences might be supported.
+Also note that the process of transforming a data flow into an SQL is non-trivial, and therefore not all kinds of operation sequences might be supported.
 ```yaml
 mappings:
   transaction_latest: